hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 Every tent is made for it's own purpose.

 ### Best self-standing 1-person tent for exposed & harsh environments
 The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight.
-If you are taller than 175 cm then I would recommend you to get the Hilleberg Unna instead (which is also my favourite tent even so I like the external design of the Soulo more).
+If you are taller than 175 cm then I would recommend you to get the Hilleberg Unna instead.

 ### Best 1-Berson tent with priority on space and vestibule
-If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2 or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (these tents are not self-standing).
-The Hilleberg Akto is also a quite popular 4-season tent.
-The Hilleberg Enan is similar as the Hilleberg Akto but a 3-season tent.
+If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2, Hilleberg Niak or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (these tents are not self-standing).

 ### Best 1-person ultralight tent
 If low weight is your most important factor then you should consider the Hyperlite Mountain Gear Ulta Mid tent followed by the Hilleberg Enan (or the Hilleberg Niak 1.5 if you need more space).
 MSR also offers the new MSR FreeLite 1 (1000 grams) and the MSR Carbon Reflex 1 (790 grams) but they are less durable than the MSR Hubba NX (1290 grams).
 We found that the floor fabric on the MSR Hubba NX was already quite delicate and the MSR Freelite 1 and MSR Carbon Reflex 1 have a slightly lower weight because they are having a thinner material on the floor and the rainfly than the MSR Hubba NX.
 Also keep in mind that the shiny white color of the Hyperlite Mountain Gear UltaMid will turn into greyish over the time.